VidDaCom to become first local owner-operator of mud plant

 The project was launched during a groundbreaking ceremony yesterday at VidDaCom’s Integrated Supply Base (VISB) at the Brunei Economic Development Board’s (BEDB) Serasa Industrial Site.

-VidDaCom will develop the LMP in partnership with SLB, leveraging the global oilfield services company’s technical expertise to build mixing systems to produce mud – an essential drilling fluid for wells.
+VidDaCom will develop the LMP in partnership with SLB, leveraging the global oilfield services company’s technical expertise to build the plant’s mixing systems.

 The upcoming LMP is another milestone for local MSMEs in the oil and gas industry, transferring ownership and operation of a specialised service typically led by multinational service companies or major upstream operators.